Wenling: Government

-The municipal government is regulated by the local committee of the Communist Party of China, headed by the Wenling CPC Secretary.
-The local CPC committee issues administrative orders, manages the economy, directs the Standing Committee of the local People's Congress in policy-making and supervision of local government, and directs the Standing Committee of the local People's Consultative Conference in consultation.
+The municipal government is regulated by the local committee of the Chinese Communist Party (CCP), headed by the Wenling CCP committee secretary.
+The local CCP committee issues administrative orders, manages the economy, directs the Standing Committee of the local People's Congress in policy-making and supervision of local government, and directs the Standing Committee of the local People's Consultative Conference in consultation.

 Government officials include the mayor and several deputy mayors.
 Numerous bureaus deal with law, public security and other matters.

 Administrative divisions

 The county-level city of Wenling currently administers 5 subdistricts and 11 towns.